webfp/tor-browser-selenium/README.md

 * Outdated (or incompatible) Python Selenium package: This is the source of various obscure errors.
 Run: `pip install -U selenium`
 * Outdated Tor Browser Bundle: Download and use a more recent TBB version.
 * Port conflict with other (`Tor`) process: Pick a different SOCKS and controller port using `socks_port` argument.
-* Use `tbb_logfile_path` argument of TorBrowserDriver to debug problems where an exception or traceback is not available or hard to understand.
-This can help debugging errors due to missing display, missing libraries (e.g. when the LD_LIBRARY_PATH is not set correctly) or other errors that Firefox/Tor Browser logs to standard output.
+* Use `tbb_logfile_path` argument of TorBrowserDriver to debug obscure errors.
+This can help with errors due to missing display, missing libraries (e.g. when the LD_LIBRARY_PATH is not set correctly) or other errors that Tor Browser logs to standard output.
-* When you use the `LAUNCH_NEW_TBB_TOR` option and get the following [cryptic error](https://github.com/webfp/tor-browser-selenium/issues/62) during the initialization, it's likely that Tor failed to bootstrap:
+* When you use `LAUNCH_NEW_TBB_TOR` option and get the following [error message](https://github.com/webfp/tor-browser-selenium/issues/62) during the initialization, it's likely that Tor failed to bootstrap:

  ```
  Can't load the profile.
 Profile Dir: /tmp/tmpO7i1lL/webdriver-py-profilecopy If you specified a log_file in the FirefoxBinary constructor, check it for details